graphql-dotnet/server/README.md

 ## Sample

 Samples.Server shows a simple Chat example demonstrating the subscription transport.
-It can be run as `netcoreapp2.2`, `netcoreapp3.0` or `netcoreapp3.1`, and supports various GraphQL client IDEs (by default opening GraphQL Playground).
+It supports various GraphQL client IDEs (by default opening GraphQL Playground).

 Here are some example queries to get started.
 Use three browser tabs or better yet windows to view the changes.